cylc/cylc-admin/gui-replacement-options.md

 - __In-browser web GUI__
   - __pros__
-    - the ultimate in remote monitoring and control
+    - proper remote monitoring and control
     - platform agnostic (portable)
     - no cylc installation needed at the GUI end (the GUI is "served" up)
     - easy integration with site authentication systems